HongDavis/General-Assembly-Projects/Capstone/README.md

 ---

 ### Obtain Data
 Datasets with different sizes eg, small, 1M, 20M, etc. are available at Grouplens.
-This project is using the 1M datasets downloaded from Grouplens.
-Refer to links provided in the Data Source section below.
+This project uses the 1M datasets.
+Refer to links provided in the Data Source section at the end of this readme doc.

 ---

 ### Exploratory Data Analysis
 Movies and ratings are stored separately in movies and ratings file.
 About a million users ratings of movies can be found in the ratings dataset while close to 4,000 movies information is in the movies dataset.
-Different models will be used for recommender system including evaluation of each model.
+Refer to the Data Visualization section below for more details.

 ---